andydansby/bresenham_in_ASM/README.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-Version 6 is a different algorythm
+Version 6 is a different algorythm, smaller than versions 1-3

-** Version 6 is 412 bytes
+** Version 6 is 414 bytes

 <ATTENTION> version 6 is buggy.